Xeo786/Rufaydium-Webdriver/README.md

 `mouse.Release(Button)` create a payload object for "pointerUp", accepts "Button" parameter 0(left), 1(middle), or 2(right) mouse button, empty parameter considered 0 to autohotkey results setting left mouse button default.

-`mouse.Move(x,y,duration,width,height,pressure,tangentialPressure,tiltX,tiltY,twist,altitudeAngle,azimuthAngle,origin)`

-Mouse.move() will move mouse pointer to 'x' 'y' direction, moveing taking time as 'duration', pointer size can be define as 'width' 'height' which is optional,
+`mouse.Move(x,y,duration,width,height,pressure,tangentialPressure,tiltX,tiltY,twist,altitudeAngle,azimuthAngle,origin)` will move mouse pointer to 'x' 'y' direction, moveing taking time as 'duration', pointer size can be define as 'width' 'height' which is optional,

-move can be tweaked for button/touch 'pressure' 'tangentialPressure' 'tiltX','tiltY','twist','altitudeAngle','azimuthAngle' by using these respective parameters are also optional
+move can be tweaked for button/touch 'pressure' 'tangentialPressure' 'tiltX','tiltY','twist','altitudeAngle','azimuthAngle' by using these respective parameters, which are also optional.

 "origin" can be  "viewport" or "pointer"